After reading this post, you’ll learn:

 How About My Tactics?

-Below, you will find a hint at how to handle strategic study planning (in the form of 4-month level 1 study plan).
-As for tactical planning, you'll be in better control of your every study week if you opt for your own personalized study plan using our study planner app:
+Below, you will find a hint at how to handle strategic study planning (in the form of a 4-month level 1 study plan).
+As for tactical planning, you'll be in better control of every study week if you opt for your own personalized study plan using our Study Planner app:

 Before we move on to a sample 4-month level 1 CFA exam study plan, there is one more piece of advice:

 Have a look at the concepts of the forgetting curve and learning curve – they may actually give you some idea about what your CFA exam prep should look like to be fully successful.

 How Does a Good Level 1 CFA Exam Study PlanLook Like?

 This sample 4-month level 1 CFA exam study plan starts on 16 Oct 2023.
 The last 3-4 weeks are devoted to Final Review when you should try to do as many mock exams as possible.

 The study plan is divided into topics (5 Study Blocks) and I believe that the sequence is just optimal (though you can easily change it if you wish).
 More challenging topics are coupled with more easy ones allowing you to take a sort of break meanwhile.
 Also, where possible, topics are coupled based on the similarity of concepts.
 The time scheduled for each topic depends on its difficulty, the number of pages in the Curriculum, and the number of questions devoted to the topic on the exam (for the possible number of level 1 questions, go here ):